underscoreio/shapeless-guide/src/pages/representations/products.md

 Shapeless provides a type class called `Generic` that allows us to switch back and forth between a concrete ADT and its generic representation.
-There's some macro magic going on behind the scenes that allows us to summon instances of `Generic` without boilerplate:
+Some behind-the-scenes macro magic allows us to summon instances of `Generic` without boilerplate:

 ```tut:book:silent
 import shapeless.Generic